E-waste — a toxic waste stream where valuable finite resources are lost

 What you can do

 Use your products for as long as possible.
-This is the single most effective thing you can do to minimize the negative effects on our planet.
+This is the single most effective thing you can do to minimize e-waste and the negative effects on our planet.

 Choose products that are designed to enable a more circular model and can live multiple lives by being repaired, upgraded and refurbished.

 Consider if someone else might find the product useful when you no longer use it.
 Sell it or donate to charity.